phetsims/joist/doc/HomeScreen.md

 <article>
   <h1>Atom Screen, Build an Atom</h1>
    <!-- Screen specific intro with Screen Parameters -->
-   <p>The interactive {{Atom Screen}} changes as you play with it.
+   <p>The interactive {{Atom}} Screen changes as you play with it.
 It has a Play Area and a Control Area.
 The Play Area {{has a model of an atom called My Atom, three buckets of particles, and three detail panels that track important things about the atom}}.
 The Control Area has {{radio buttons to switch the Atom model, checkboxes to adjust what inforamtion is shown,}} and a reset button to reset the sim.</p>
    <!-- Screen Specific Interaction Hint -->
    <p>Look for particle buckets to play.</p>
    <!-- Common Keyboard Shortcuts Hint -->